geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-19/meeting-transcript.md

 Next is George, your assembly stuff.

 ##### **Geohot** [[00:26:30](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=1590)]
 Yeah, so pretty good progress.
 You know, I should have started with the XML stuff and not the PDF stuff.
-The biggest thing that the XML has that the PDFs don't...
+The biggest thing that the XML has that the PDFs don't..
 So AMD publishes these XML files that explain all the instructions.
 And the biggest thing the XML has is it explains the type of every operand.
 That turned out to be annoying.
 In everything.
 But I switched to the XML.
 So now everything is type-checked.
 So when you're doing a global load, the global load has to have the right number of registers for each argument.
 It has to be a VGPR if it's a VGPR, an SGPR if it's an SGPR.
 The offsets and stuff always were checked correctly.
-But yeah, now it checks the...
+But yeah, now it checks the..
 If it has to be a pair of registers, it's a pair of registers.
 Even though that's not actually encoded anywhere.
 It's not anywhere in the instruction type.
 Because the instruction just specifies the base register.
 And you have to just know that it's two.
 But I checked all that from the XML.
 So yeah, all that works.
 I cut the stuff that was doing the LLVM to our bytecode.
 So it can't function as an assembler.
 But all the disassembler stuff works.
 Disassembler and round trip work for CDNA, RDNA3, and VB4.
 And I'm going to do that.
 Quaslint, I saw you have that one MFMA instruction that doesn't work.
 We should fix that.
 If the hardware supports it, we should be able to express it.
 Yeah, and then what I've been working on for the last couple days is the emulator.
 I have an emulator now that compiles everything to actual TinyGrid programs.
 I think we can extend it to just do basic blocks.
 So we can just take a basic block of AMD instruction, and then we can just do basic blocks.
 As you can recognize, that's not happening here in the actual environment. and then do some clean-up mph as Körper mod imminent Airport MRI.
 But that's only the process.
 So I've got what's called behavior, not emulators, I've got the opposite, the supuesto cái equals the boundary logic.
 So I've hide them down one by one.
 I like that.
 Yeah. a nice development environment and a foundation that we can start to build on as we hand write the kernels for the ml perf contract.
 Yeah, so I think it is going to take the rest of the sprint also to make the code really clean.
 You know, a lot of it is written with Claude, but I'm aggressively going through it line by line.
 I think the code quality by the time this gets merged into TinyGradMaster will be on par with everything else that's in there.

 ##### **Geohot** [[00:29:28](https://www.youtube.com/watch?v=vQY3NbmWoJw&t=1768)]
 Well, I won't merge it if it's not.
 Sounds good.
 Next is my stuff.